luiztools/solidity-examples/README.md

 ## Reentrancy Attack Remix
 A simple Reentrancy Attack example with solutions.

+## Stablecoin Fiat Remix
+A simple stablecoin fiat implementation with Remix.

 ## Token ERC-20 HardHat
 An ERC-20 Token built with HardHat, Solidity and OpenZepellin.